bejibay/PapiJson/README.md

 # PapiJson
-* PapiJson is a simple application which allows a customer to place an order for ether of a company products.
+* PapiJson is a simple application which allows a customer to place an order for the product of a company.
 All orders are saved in a json or text file.
 * Built with PHP, JavaScript, HTML and CSS, all orders are placed from home page, while all orders are retrieved from vieworders.php with JavaScript